This will set the mood and over feel of your website, but there are a few things to know.

 Colors to Avoid

-They’ve been over used and reciminicent of bad/old websites.
+They’ve been over used and reminiscent of bad/old websites from the 1990’s.

 Do these colors hurt your eyes?
 It’s even worse on mobile if someone discovers your site in the middle of the night.

 Black and white should not be used for backgrounds.
 Black is over used and white can be blinding.
 Notice you can see the white background and the rest of the page isn’t as white?
-The color is called called ‘snow’, it helps your white text stand out and is a lot softer on the eyes.
+Means you have a good color depth and good eye site.
+The color is called called ‘snow’, it helps your white text stand out and is a lot softer on the eyes, making your website easier to browse.

 Let me try to fix those colors…